benjymous/annotations/sandman/sandman.15.md

 	Panel 5:  Judy Garland as Dorothy in the movie _The Wizard of Oz_.
 	Panel 6:  Judy pulls off her face to reveal the face of the Wicked Witch of the West from the same movie.
-Margaret Hamilton played the Witch, and later went on to do many coffee commericials for Maxwell House brand.
+Margaret Hamilton played the Witch, and later went on to do many coffee commercials for Maxwell House brand.
 	Panel 7:  The final face revealed is actually the Wizard of the movie, though it's hard to see.
 Frank Morgan was the actor who played the Wizard.
 	The simple symbology in this sequence is that Hal wears a mask, either when he's being a transvestite, or when he's not, and he wants to stop.

 Page 9-10 panel 6:  A double page spread.
 The "Big-Bad-Wolf-Man" is Fun Land, a serial killer who tried to kill Rose.
 "The pale stranger" is Dream.
 	Panel 12:  Brevard County is a county in Florida, where Rose is